top of page

 1. Scripture Shows Jesus and Paul Taught the Same Message

-And whenever there are misunderstood discrepancies between the two, Jesus, who is God in the flesh, would be the final reference point.
+And whenever there are misunderstood discrepancies between the two, Jesus, who is God in the flesh, is the final reference point.

 "These are the things you are to teach and insist on.
 If anyone teaches otherwise and does not agree to the sound instruction of our Lord Jesus Christ and to godly teaching, they are conceited and understand nothing."